Skip to main content Skip to site search

 The typical billing cycle

 The Board’s Budget & Personnel Committee makes a recommendation to the full Board about setting the fee, which the Board typically adopts in April or May.
 All Rent Board and Committee meetings are public, and your participation is encouraged.
 Sign up for our Board and Committee Meeting email lists to receive notification of meeting dates, agendas, and participation instructions.
 Registration fee bills are typically sent to owners in April or May.
-The registration fee is due by July 1 (or the following Monday if July 1 falls on a weekend).
+The registration fee is due by July 1 (or the next business day if July 1 falls on a day the Rent Board Offices are closed).
 Fees must be received in the Rent Board office or postmarked by the due date to be considered timely.

 Unit Registration